 CleverType has emerged as a standout option for professionals.
 What makes it different?
 It offers highly contextual smart replies that adapt not just to your writing style but also to the specific app you're using.
 The suggestions for an email will differ from those for WhatsApp, recognizing the different contexts.

-Google's Gboard was one of the first mainstream keyboards to implement smart replies.
-Its integration with other Google services means it can pull context from your calendar, location, and other apps to make more relevant suggestions.
-For example, if someone asks "Where are you?" and you're at a restaurant, it might suggest "I'm at [restaurant name]" based on your location.
+Google's Gboard continues to be a powerhouse with smart replies.
+Its deep integration with Google services means it can pull context from your calendar, location, and other apps to make more relevant suggestions.
+In 2026, Gboard added "Gemini-powered contextual awareness" which understands multi-app contexts—if someone asks "Where are you?" and you're at a restaurant, it suggests "I'm at [restaurant name]" based on your location, and can even add an estimated arrival time if you have a calendar event.

 SwiftKey (now owned by Microsoft) takes a different approach by focusing on prediction quality.
-Their neural network models analyze your writing patterns deeply, so the suggestions feel more personalized over time.
-One user told me, "After a month, SwiftKey started suggesting phrases I use all the time that are pretty unique to me."
+Their neural network models, upgraded with Microsoft's Copilot technology in late 2025, analyze your writing patterns with impressive depth.
+The suggestions feel genuinely personalized over time.
+One user told me, "After a month, SwiftKey started suggesting phrases I use all the time that are pretty unique to me—including my quirky sign-offs."

 Samsung Keyboard has made huge strides with their "Writing assist" feature.
 Samsung users benefit from deep integration with the phone's ecosystem, allowing for smart replies that can incorporate information from Samsung apps.